rossrobino/robino/packages/router/README.md

 	},
 	(c) => {
 		console.log("final"); // 2
-		c.res = new Response("hello world");
+		c.res.set("hello world");
 	},
 );
 ```

-After all the handlers have been run, the router will check to see if `Context.res` has been set and return it if so.
+`Context` is passed between between each middleware that is stored in the matched `Route`.
+After all the handlers have been run, the `Context.res` will `build` and return the final response.

 #### Multiple patterns